-At the heart of most outpatient vs inpatient alcohol detoxification discussions is the fear of the unknown.
+At the heart of most outpatient vs. inpatient alcohol detoxification discussions is the fear of the unknown.
 You’ve never been inside a rehab center before.
 You probably only know detox from the movies you’ve watched.
 These movies aren’t reliable sources of information.
+It’s critical to talk to a professional treatment center so that you understand what challenges lie ahead and why choosing the right option is best for you.

 What an Inpatient Detox Is Really Like